c0wski/FCC-Python-Projects/README.md

 # FCC-Python-Projects

-These are my python projects as part of the FCC course.
+These are my python projects as part of the FCC course "Scientific Computing With Python."

 Arithmetic Formatter<br>
 Time Calculator<br>